Reimagining General Education

 - incorporate learning outcomes and assessment into any proposed changes to general education; and

-- any proposed revisions to UCC and EPSA before final approval of Faculty Senate.
+- propose any suggested revisions to UCC and EPSA before final approval of Faculty Senate.

 Following the directives of the May 2014 Faculty Senate Resolution, the 2017-18 UCC General Education Committee defined and prepared student learning outcomes for each common goal.
 Definitions and outcomes were presented to UCC and Faculty Senate in 2018.